 Last weekend we visited a little secret historical gem in Upplands Väsby.
 Such a gem that I'm not sure wants more attention, but is happy to continue in its small scale.

-Gunnes Gård is an open-air museum with a reconstruction of a Viking farm from the 11th century.
+Gunnes Gård is an open-air museum with a reconstruction of a Viking-era farm from 100The 0s.
 Here you will learn about how people lived during the Early Iron Age through the knowledgeable guides who work here.
 A really good excursion destination for families with children who like animals, history and discovering new things.

 It scents delicious from the open fire.
 Today nettle soup is cooked and rye bread is baked.
 For 20 kronor you get to bake your own bread and then eat it warm with honey and butter.
 Very popular with all visitors, as there is no cafe on the farm.